VirtualBrightPlayz/scpslminimap/README.md

 Simple, press the `~` key on your keyboard when on the server in-game (not in the server) and you should see something along the lines of `Your SteamID is: <yoursteamidhere>` and `Your new key is: <random 5 character code>`.

-Then goto `<yourwebsite.example>:8000` in a modern web browser, and enter your steam64id and the 5 character key.
+Then goto `<yourwebsite.example>:8000` or `yourServerIP:8000` in a modern web browser, and enter your steam64id and the 5 character key.
 You can save the steam64id into cookies if you wish to.

 From here, you should see a map, some navigation buttons, yourself, and maybe other players or a ring of where an SCP might be.